ThisPlatypus/chiaracamerota.github.io/content/papers/paper_el/index.md

 ---
 title: "Load Profile Generation for Robust Optimization:  A Stochastic Approach Based on Conditional Probability Approximation"
-weight: 1
+weight: 40
-tags: ["malware detection"," traffic classification", "deep learning"]
+tags: ["profile generation"," robust optimization", "stochastic approximation"]
-author: ["Chiara Camerota", "Lorenzo Pappone", "Tommaso Pecorella", "Flavio Esposito"]
+author: ["Lorenzo Becchi", "Chiara Camerota", "Matteo Intravaia", "Marco Bindi", "Antonio Luchetta" , "Tommaso Pecorella"]
-description: "This paper investigates on how to define the miimum sample siz and improving the data agumentation for Traffic Images.
-Published 20th International Conference on Network and Service Management, 2024."
+description: "This paper investigates the generation of load profiles using a stochastic approach, focusing on creating robust estimations that rely solely on CPU resources.
+The methodology outlined emphasizes computational efficiency and is designed for practical implementation in resource-constrained environments.
+This work will be presented at the 2025 IEEE International Conference on Environment and Electrical Engineering and the 2025 IEEE Industrial and Commercial Power Systems Europe (EEEIC / I&CPS Europe), highlighting its relevance in the context of renewable energy management and optimization."
-summary: "This paper investigates on how to define the miimum sample siz and improving the data agumentation for Traffic Images."
+summary: "This paper investigates on how to generate load profile with stochastic approach."
 cover:
-    image: "paper23.png"
+    image: "hist.png"
     relative: false
 editPost:
     #URL: "https://ieeexplore.ieee.org/abstract/document/10584163"
-    Text: "20th International Conference on Network and Service Management"
+    Text: "22025 IEEE International Conference on Environment and Electrical Engineering and 2025 IEEE Industrial and Commercial Power Systems Europe (EEEIC / I&CPS Europe)"

 ---